The Amazing Wildlife of the Komodo National Park | Wildlife Part 2

 They live mostly in herds from a few to hundreds of buffalo.
 In The Amazing Wildlife of the Komodo National Park, some have even been domesticated within the few villages on top of the hills and are used as cattle for their milk and their strength.
 This is, of course, in exchange for protection from the thousands of dragons that naturally prey on these big bulls.
 You can spot these wonderful creatures in various villages around Rinca, Padar, or Komodo Island.

 Sadly this isn’t exactly the first kind of Bat-cave that comes to mind but it won’t disappoint you!
 Bat Island, or Kalong Island, is a secret island off the edges of Flores.
 It is one of the best-kept secrets of the local people.
 This is due to it being full of, well — bats!

-You will spot these flying creatures proudly fly across the orange-tinted sky in the late afternoon, making the sunset even more magical.
-Why not check these big bats dwelling around the islands.
-These particular ones are the Sunda Flying Foxes, with wingspans that extend to up to 1m!
+You will spot these flying creatures proudly flying across the orange-tinted sky in the late afternoon, making the sunset even more magical.
+Why not check these big bats dwelling around the islands?
+These particular ones are the Sunda Flying Foxes, with wingspans that extend up to 1m!